corpbob/openshift_ansible_vagrant/README.md

 ## How to Run the Installation

-*Note: All commands are run in the local machine.*
+*Note: All commands are run in the bastion host.*

 1. Clone this repository